mkschulz9/mkschulz.com/README.md

 ## Git Hooks

-When Git commit is made, the following happens in the background:
+When a Git commit is made, the following happens in the background:

 - [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/) lint and
   format the staged code.